 PyCharm lets you jump to any file in the current project using a fuzzy search against the file name and path, like Sublime Text, Eclipse, Xcode and Vim with certain plugins.
 It works very well.
 The UI is similar to “Goto Symbol,” a list of partial matches that filters down as you modify your search text.
 I use this all day, when I’m not using the Recent Files menu to open files.
 One really nice thing about it is that with a small tap of a key in the result window you can see "non-project" items too — these are search results across the entire Python environment, including all of the project libraries.
 Very useful.

-In PyCharm 3.1 there is also a new Search Anywhere command that combines searching for project symbols and filenames.
-I haven't fully transitioned to using this instead of the separate navigation commands, but it seems useful.
+In PyCharm 3 there is also a new Search Anywhere command that combines searching for project symbols and filenames.
+I haven't fully transitioned to using this instead of the separate navigation commands because it doesn’t open reliably, but it seems useful.

 If you like to see a tree of files, though, PyCharm has a comprehensive one that